gyigi/fla_legacy/README.md

 # fla_legacy

-Legacy version of Flarum with support of IE4.0+
+Legacy version of Flarum with support of IE4.0+, Firefox 2.0+ (lower/other browser not tested, may not work)

 Based on https://github.com/cnVintage/cnVintage-Legacy from @cnVintage, with some change to make it run with Flarum RTM.